WilbertJiang/WilbertJiang.github.io/_pages/about.md

   <img src="images/ICCAD.png" alt="" width="300">
   <figcaption> </figcaption>
   </figure>
--**June 2025:** We are pleased to announce that one of our proposals has been granted!
+- **June 2025:** We are pleased to announce that one of our proposals has been granted!
 - **Jan.
 2025:** I have joined Northeastern University as an Associate Professor.